 The Best Time to Visit Halong Bay

 At this point in time, everything that could be said about Halong Bay has probably been said.
 The expansive stretch of limestone karsts jutting from placid waters reaches for 1,553km² from North-Eastern Vietnam into the Gulf of Tonkin, consisting of around 2,000 tree-topped islands that create a scene and atmosphere unlike anywhere else on earth.
-It is not the mere numbers that turned Halong Bay into a UNESCO World Heritage Site 1994, it is also for the feeling of stepping back in time, of sailing through pre-historic waters, of treading through ancient caves and of visiting islands that have remained steadfast through millions of years of activity.

 Cruise in Halong Bay with V'Spirit Cruise

-When is the Best Time to Visit Halong Bay?
+1. When is the Best Time to Visit Halong Bay?

 Many people say the south and north of Vietnam are like two completely separate countries, not least for the different food, people, dialects and approach to life, but also for the weather.
 Halong Bay’s weather patterns differ greatly from those in the south and middle of the country; perfectly sunny days in Halong Bay can happen at the same time as flash flooding in Ho Chi Minh City, while a clear and cool day in Da Nang could occur simultaneously with a tropical monsoon in Halong Bay.

-There is much greater fluctuation in the northern weather of Vietnam than the south, which is in a constant yearly battle between wet and dry.
+There is much greater fluctuation in the northern weather of Vietnam than in the south, which is in a constant yearly battle between wet and dry.
 Halong Bay gets wet, absolutely, but has many other weather systems that add diversity and a completely different climate to the region.
 The best time to visit Halong Bay varies on factors like weather, activities, peak season versus off-season, prices, availability etc. Taking all of these factors into account, Incredible Asia Journeys is proud to present to you our conclusive look into the best time to visit Halong Bay.

 Halong Bay Overview

-When?
+When is the Spring in Halong bay?
 (Early March to Mid-May)

-Is it the Best Time to Visit Halong Bay?
-Certainly one of them, yes.
+>> Is it the Best Time to Visit Halong Bay?
+Certainly one of them, YES.

 Spring in Halong Bay heralds the start of the tourist season in the region.
-April 2018 saw a staggering increase of 25% for international arrivals to Vietnam from the same period last year, while May saw a 20% increase, and most of these tourists make room for Halong Bay in their Vietnam itineraries.
+April 2018 saw a staggering increase of 25% in international arrivals to Vietnam from the same period last year, while May saw a 20% increase, and most of these tourists make room for Halong Bay in their Vietnam itineraries.
 There’s no denying that Halong Bay is a premier tourist destination, and spring, being one of the best times to visit Halong Bay, is certainly one of the most profitable times for tour companies operating in the region.

 The Sky